bassjobsen/Bootstrap-3-Typeahead/README.md

 Bloodhound
 ==========
 [Bloodhound](https://github.com/twitter/typeahead.js/blob/master/doc/bloodhound.md) is the [typeahead.js](https://github.com/twitter/typeahead.js) suggestion engine, since version 0.10.0.
 Bloodhound is robust, flexible, and offers advanced functionalities such as prefetching, intelligent caching, fast lookups, and backfilling with remote data.
-To use Bloodhunt with Bootstrap-3-Typeahead:
+To use Bloodhound with Bootstrap-3-Typeahead:

 	// instantiate the bloodhound suggestion engine
 	var numbers = new Bloodhound({